pnmjil/Cloudspinx/Remote Access/remote access tools.md

 SSH is a network protocol that provides a secure tunnel to access a remote computer through an unsecured network.
 Communication between the client and server occurs using encryption and authentication to protect data and ensure secure remote login and data transfer.
 The client application connects to an SSH server to establish a secure connection.

 SSH ensures secure remote login, secure file transfer and port forwarding.
-OpenSSH comprises of open-source tools that implements Secure Shell protocol to facilitate secure, encrypted remote login and file transfer.
+OpenSSH suite comprises of open-source tools that implements Secure Shell protocol to facilitate secure, encrypted remote login and file transfer.

+The OpenSSH suite consists of the following tools.

+- Tools for remote operations e.g ssh, scp and sftp

+- Tools for key management e.g ssh-add, ssh-keysign, ssh-keyscan and ssh_keygen

+- Tools for service side e.g sshd, sftp-server and ssh-agent

 To configure SSH for remote access on Ubuntu Desktop, carry the steps below.